10 Best AI Chatbots for Small Business in 2026 (Honest Comparison)

 Where it excels: Support ticket deflection, knowledge base training, enterprise features.

 Where others win: Expensive for small teams.
 Per-resolution pricing is wrong for sales.
 No industry specialization.
 Overkill for most local businesses.
+If you are specifically hunting for a cheaper or smaller-business fit, we cover 15 options in our Intercom alternatives guide.

 4. Botpress — Best for Developers Who Want Full Control